 A note on your oncology massage therapist.

-Charlton is qualified in the disciplines that help to care for those with Cancer.
-We don’t treat cancer, but we do help to make your life easier by helping you deal with its effects.
+Charlton is qualified in the disciplines that help to care for those with Cancer, including our oncology massage.
+We don’t treat cancer, but we help to make your life easier by helping you deal with its effects.
 We can also reduce stress, calm your mind and give you an outlet to let out all your feelings, or just be you for a moment rather than a cancer sufferer.

-Can a person with cancer get a massage?
+Can a person with cancer get an oncology massage?

-Yes if your therapist has received the appropriate oncology massage training as Charlton has at Essential Feeling.
+Yes, if your therapist has received oncology massage training as Charlton has at Essential Feeling.
 He can provide you with a safe and effective massage, whatever stage you are at in your cancer journey including during and after treatment, in remission, cure or at the end of life.

 It’s necessary to understand what we mean by oncology massage though.
-Traditionally when people think of a massage, they think of pressure and oils etc. That’s not appropriate for an oncology massage.
+When people think of a massage, they think of pressure and oils etc. That’s not appropriate for an oncology massage.
 It would be just too much pain.
-When we talk about an oncology massage, we’re talking about a very light and simple touch which is intended to help you reconnect with your body in a way which is generous of spirit.
+When we talk about an oncology massage, we’re talking about a very light and simple touch intended to help you reconnect with your body in a way which is generous of spirit.

 What is oncology massage?

-Oncology massage is a modification of massage techniques to provide a lighter touch that safey works within the complications that cancer presents.
-WHen you receive an oncology massage at Essential Feeling, you can be sure that we’ll modify our treatment around your needs, avoiding areas that are too painful, if e.g. you’ve had surgery or a cannula, and we’ll concentrate on the areas where you most need help and support.
+Oncology massage changes standard massage techniques to provide a lighter touch.
+This safely works within and to ease the complications that cancer presents.
+When you receive an oncology massage at Essential Feeling we’ll change our treatment around your needs, avoiding areas that are too painful, if e.g. you’ve had surgery or a cannula, and we’ll concentrate on the areas where you most need help and support.

 What are the benefits of oncology massage?

 Clients and their caregivers report many and varied changes after a massage for cancer.
-An oncology massage therapist can provide a variety of positive effects from relaxation to scar tissue moblisation to pain reduction, and swelling reduction.
+An oncology massage therapist can provide a variety of positive effects from relaxation to scar tissue mobilisation to pain reduction and swelling reduction.